-22 Aug FOOD & WINE Magazine visits Venica & Venica
+22 Aug FOOD & WINE Magazine visits Venica & Venica in Collio

 August 22, 2016 ANYA VON BREMZEN

-FOOD & WINE Magazine: Italy’s Next Wine Frontier
+FOOD & WINE Magazine: Italy’s Next Wine Frontier.

 “On a hilltop above cascades of neat terraced vineyards framed by soft pre-Alpine peaks, Giampaolo Venica is telling me about “promiscuous agriculture.”
 And grinning.
 “Actually, it’s just our sexy Italian term for mixed farming,” explains the boyishly handsome 38-year-old scion of the acclaimed Venica & Venica winery.
 Until wine really took over Friuli in the mid-1980s, everyone just planted vines alongside whatever else they were already growing: fruit, wheat, maize.”